 5 St Andrew's Hill is conveniently located in the heart of the City, just a few minutes’ walk away from the Old Bailey and the Royal Courts of Justice.

 Chambers was first established in 1949 by Anthony Cripps QC and was located in 1 Harcourt Buildings, Temple.
 Anthony Cripps QC continued as the head of chambers for over 35 years, handing over the reins to Seddon Cripps in the 1980s.
-In over six decades, there have only been six heads of chambers and three senior clerks.

 After just short of 60 years in the Temple, Chambers moved to new and fully modernised premises at 5 St Andrews Hill.
 At 5 St Andrews Hill the tradition of service that has characterised this set of barrister's chambers is being brought into the 21st Century.